carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 We see a similar story to that of the write benchmarks.
 So for a read-heavy workload, parallelization can provide significant benefits, but as soon as the workload has to perform writes, the benefits diminish.
 This is especially due to the small transaction size (as we'll show in the next section), which is a requirement for data consistency.

-In conclusion; while parallelization can improve performance for read-heavy workloads, it harms write-heavy workloads, making it a trade-off to be considered.
+In conclusion, while parallelization can improve performance for read-heavy workloads, but for write-heavy workloads, parallelization will likely hurt performance.

 ## Transaction batches